zzhikai/tp/docs/UserGuide.md

 ```
 ### Viewing a specific applicant : `view`

-Allows the user to view an overview of a specific applicant, specified by applicant name
+Allows the user to view an overview of a specific applicant, specified by applicant's full name (exact match)

 Format:
 ```